Resources for Job Seekers

 The Employment Resource Collection (ERC) is a collection of books, catalogs, and brochures selected to help job seekers find work, professional training, and/or further their education.
 Subjects covered in the ERC include test preparation for schooling and trades; resume writing, job interview skills, career guidance, college and scholarship information, and other related topics.
 The largest ERC is housed at the Central Library in Wellman Hall with over 750 job seeker books and resources, though the Brightwood, Forest Park, and Indian Orchard branches also have impressive selections of job seeker books in their ERCs too.
 Most ERC materials are available for loan, though some are intended for in-house use only.

-Job seeker books and DVDs are available at all SCL location including those that do not have specially designated ERCs.
+Job seeker books and DVDs are available at all library locations including those that do not have specially designated ERCs.
 Please see your branch librarian for help finding these or any other library items.

 Helpful call numbers:

 - Test preparation: 378.1662 – 378.1664

 - College (selecting and paying for): 378.3 – 378.7309

 - Resumes: 650.14